onaio/tally-ho/README.md

 Ona intermittently hosts a demo site of the Libya tally software at [tally.ona.io](http://tally.ona.io).

+The demo user name and password (formatted as username/password) is:

+* super_administrator/datadata

 If it is not running and you would like to see a demo, please [email us](mailto:info@ona.io).

 ### Demo Users